-The alawuntoherself blog is brought to you by Elaine Campbell, National Teaching Fellow and Solicitor Tutor at Northumbria Law School.
+The alawuntoherself blog is brought to you by Elaine Campbell, National Teaching Fellow and Associate Professor at Northumbria Law School.

 Perhaps unsurprisingly my research interests lie in clinical legal education.
 That can encompass a whole host of pedagogic issues.
 Some which spring to mind are: feedback, assessment, group work, and engaging students as partners.
 I’ve spoken and published on all of these areas, and I’m a leading author on UK business law clinics.
 The process of academic writing is an issue I love to talk about on this blog.

-I’m currently in Year 1 of a part-time Professional Doctorate.
+I’m currently in the final year of a part-time Professional Doctorate.
 My PhD explores my role as a clinical supervisor, using autoethnography.
 I write about my PhD journey here.

 Sylvia Path once said, “And by the way, everything in life is writeable about if you have the outgoing guts to do it, and the imagination to improvise.”
 Here’s hoping I have both guts and imagination.